 Your first experience with Rolfing® is likely to be within the ten-series format.
 Rolfing is different from most forms of bodywork because it focuses on improving the organization of the entire structure rather than focusing on the place that hurts, feels stiff, or doesn’t move as you want.
 In other words, Rolfing works to address causes rather than symptoms which are often a compensatory issue.

 Your neck may hurt because you’re not getting the proper support from your feet, or your pelvis is askew, or your shoulders are rounding forward, or all of these.
 Until the entire structure is balanced, that neck is going to stay strained trying to keep your head upright.
-Focusing where it hurts goes after the symptom, not necessarily the problem.
+Focusing where it hurts goes after the symptom and not necessarily the problem.

-To learn more about how Rolfing® works and the benefits of Rolfing, please visit the Rolf Institute® website.
+To learn more about how Rolfing works and the benefits of Rolfing, please visit the Rolf Institute® website.